 The building is great to see from the outside from several viewing points.
 From the Jaarbeursplein, the bikers bridge, or the Stationsplein.
 From the inside, marvel at the business of people going in and out of the station, rushing about.
 You can get inside for free, but not everywhere since there are gates for entering the main part with the platforms’ entrances.

-In the central station, not only trains arrive and depart, also busses and the light rail.
+In the central station, not only trains arrive and depart, but also busses and the light rail.

 Dom square or in Dutch Domplein is a square in Utrecht’s inner city and named after the Dom church, which is on the square.
 There’s lots of history here on the square and archeological remains to admire.